Get started with cold process soap making with tallow in just a few steps!

 Wear gloves, safety glasses and clothing to protect your skin.
 It is important to note that you should always use protective gear when handling your lye at any point from the crystallized form through to when your soap mixture goes into the molds.

-I always keep a spray bottle of vinegar on hand when I make soap because it will neutralize the lye in the event that it comes into contact with your skin.
+Be prepared to neutralize lye in the event that it comes into contact with your skin.

 Phase 1: Lye & Liquid